 SDG 17 – Partnerships for the Goals

-Participating in collaborative student summits that connect schools globally through shared sustainability goals
+Collaborating with community-based organizations and participating in student summits that connect schools around shared sustainability goals.

 How Schools Report and Showcase SDG Impact

-Rustic Pathways provides post-trip documentation and data schools can use to highlight learning outcomes, meet reporting requirements, and elevate their global citizenship profile.
+Rustic Pathways provides post-trip documentation and data that schools can use to highlight student learning and global impact.

-- Annual ESG or sustainability reports — Showcasing institutional commitments to environmental and social responsibility
+- Annual ESG or sustainability reports: Demonstrating institutional commitments to environmental and social responsibility

-- IB CAS or MYP evaluation summaries — Demonstrating student growth through action, reflection, and international engagement
+- IB CAS or MYP evaluation summaries: Showcasing student growth through action and reflection

-Our reporting includes both quantitative outputs (e.g., trees planted, hours served) and qualitative insights (e.g., empathy development, cross-cultural understanding).
-Schools use this evidence to strengthen their accreditation documentation, global education strategy, and community engagement narratives.
+Reporting includes quantitative outputs (e.g., trees planted, hours served) and qualitative insights (e.g., empathy development, cross-cultural understanding).
+Schools use this evidence to strengthen accreditation, global education strategy, and community engagement narratives.

 Frequently Asked Questions

-Is Sustainable Development Goal alignment required for IB or CAS?
+Is SDG alignment required for IB or CAS?

-Sustainable Development Goal alignment is not required for IB or CAS, but it strongly supports CAS learning outcomes.
-Linking projects to the UN SDGs helps students reflect on global impact, ethics, and responsibility.
+No, SDG alignment is not required for IB or CAS, but it strongly supports CAS learning outcomes.
+Linking projects to the SDGs helps students reflect on global ethics, impact, and responsibility.

 Want to understand how this connects to the IB curriculum?
 Explore CAS Alignment →

-New to the concept?
-Start with “What is a Week Without Walls?” →
+New to Week Without Walls?
+Start with “What Is a Week Without Walls?” →